shotgunsoftware/developer.shotgunsoftware.com/docs/en/trusted-solutions/tier1/features/media_replication.md

 Media Isolation is required in order to elect Media Replication.

 ## Configuration by users
-When using media replication, each users can customize from which region data is read from.
-A user can either specify the region to use, or use the automatic mode.
-In automatic mode, a user will use the replica if it is amongst the IP range specified in the Isolation Preferences.
+When using Media Replication, each user can customize which region data is read from.
+A user can either specify the region to use, or use automatic mode.
+In automatic mode Shotgun selects the replica determined by the user's IP address using IP ranges specified in the Isolation Preferences.

 <img alt="media-replication-preferences" src="../images/media-replication-preferences.png" width="400">